bamadesigner/hi-roy-jquery-plugin/README.md

 ![Have you said hi Roy today?](https://raw.githubusercontent.com/bamadesigner/hi-roy/master/hi-roy-screencast.gif)

-## To Get Started
+## Getting Started

+Take the following files from the repo and add them to your site:

+* hi-roy-min.js
+* hi-roy-styles.css
+* roy-head.png file *You can use your own image instead of Roy's head.
+See options below.*

-Add the hi-roy-min.js, hi-roy-styles.css, and roy-head.png file to your site and add the following to the <head> section of your site.
+Add the following to the <head> section of your site.
 Hi Roy is a jQuery plugin so you will need to make sure you include jQuery.
+For this example, I'm pulling from the official jQuery CDN.

 ```
 <link rel="stylesheet" href="hi-roy-styles.css" type="text/css" media="all" />